dod.met()

 is not given, it defaults to the present year.- month

-A number giving the month of interest.
+a number giving the month of interest.
 Ignored unless

 deltat